About the Owner

 Today, Michelle Ellwanger focuses on being an executive coach, training facilitator and public speaker.
 She is a founding member for Board Certified Coaching (BCC) and belongs to the International Coach Federation (ICF).
 Clients from companies including Google, Microsoft, Verizon, Gore-Tex and UPS have worked with Michelle.
 Her specialty areas include conscious leadership, emotional intelligence and personal strategy.
 In addition to working directly with clients, Michelle provides staff development, motivational speaking and intensive retreats for individuals and companies seeking wellness.

-Edge Coaching and sister company, Counseling Edge, were founded to provide coaching and counseling services designed to help individuals thrive.
-By utilizing cognitive and behavioral approaches, individuals are empowered to face fears that stand in the way of their personal and professional success.
+Edge Coaching and sister company, Counseling Edge, were founded to provide professional services designed to help individuals thrive.
+By increasing awareness and teaching new tools, individuals are empowered to face fears that stand in the way of their personal and professional success.
 Michelle encourages clients to envision healthy meaningful lives and then walks with them on this journey.

 My Personal Journey